JoinCODED/WS-Dart-M2-Variabels/02_Dart_types/04_dynamic.md

 }
 ```

-Did we just broke dart? no, this is what `dynamic` do, it's like telling dart: hey, i know what i'm doing, i don't need your type safety.
-However, this is not a good idea as we benefit more of the type system in dart than being lazy not declaring types, but sometimes when parsing `json` data which we will learn later, we could benefit from the `dynamic` keyword.
+Did we just break Dart?
+No, this is what `dynamic` does, it's like telling Dart: hey, I know what I'm doing, I don't need your type safety.
+However, this is not a good idea as we benefit more of the type system in Dart than being lazy not declaring types, but sometimes when parsing `json` data, which we will learn later, we could benefit from the `dynamic` keyword.